a-t-x-m/metrics/README.md

 Type: `boolean`
 Default: `true`

 Dispatches an event to Google Analystics whenever a command provided by your package is invoked.
+Requires the metrics provider to initialize after your commands were added!

 #### consentSetting